 One of the biggest benefits of job rotation is that it encourages employees to learn and grow.
 They can gain valuable experience and new skills by taking on different positions within the same company.
-Cross-training boosts not only employees’ personal development but their contribution to the business.
+Cross-training boosts not only the employee experience but their contribution to the business too.

 Besides gaining specific new skills, job rotation allows staff members to gain an overview of how the organization works.
 They get to know different departments and how they work together, which helps employees better understand the company.

 Job rotation allows team members to explore their professional interests without having to leave the company.
 This is a great opportunity to check whether a new field is a good fit without the risk of quitting.
 This, in turns, help you retain your employees longer.